unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-zil-without-libraries.md

 ---
-title: Resolve .zil With Direct Blockchain Calls
+title: Resolve .zil With Direct Blockchain Calls | UD Developer Portal
 description: This page reviews the process for resolving .zil domain names with direct blockchain calls.
 ---